-As of March 31, 2022, we had a liability of \$0.6 million related to uncertain tax positions, the recognition of which would affect our effective income tax rate.
+As of March 31, 2023, we had a liability of \$0.6 million related to uncertain tax positions, the recognition of which would impact our effective income tax rate.
+There have been no changes to our uncertain tax positions during the three years ended March 31, 2023.